SyedAsadK/rustycache/README.md

 # rustycache

-**rustycache** is a Redis-clone attempt in Rust, built for learning and fun.
+**rustycache** is a Redis-like-clone attempt in Rust, built for learning and fun.
 This project aims to explore core concepts of cache servers, networking, and async programming using the Rust language.

 ## Features